Making a Development Application

 • Timing

-The time required for reviewing and processing an application depends on a number factors including the type, scale and complexity of the project, the number of applications under review by the City, committee meeting schedules, approvals from outside agencies and the ability of the applicant to provide materials and information when required in a timely manner.
-Where possible, associated applications are processed concurrently; however, some applications may be legally required to be approved before another can be considered.
+Development application review time depends on a number factors including, but not limited to: the project’s type, scale and complexity; the number of applications under review by the City; committee and Council meeting schedules; approvals from outside agencies; provision of complete and sufficiently detailed application materials that are compliant with relevant municipal policy; and, the applicant’s ability to respond to staff feedback in a comprehensive and timely manner.
+Where possible, associated applications are processed concurrently; however, some applications may legally be required to be approved before another can be considered.

 Costs

-An important part of any potential application is the consideration of the associated costs.
-These may include application fees, professional fees (architects, engineers, etc.), externally legislated charges such as development cost charges and school site acquisition charges, and amenity contributions or bonus density contributions associated with some kinds of developments.
-More information on some of these charges are provided below: Click here to learn more about the financing growth program and here for more information on application fees.
+An important part of any potential application is consideration of the associated costs.
+These may include application fees, professional fees (architects, engineers, etc.), externally legislated charges such as development cost charges and school site acquisition charges, Engineering off-site requirements, and amenity and/or density bonus contributions.

 The Zoning Bylaw is a tool used to regulate the type, size and location of uses on a property.

-Every property in New Westminster is assigned a zoning district in the Zoning Bylaw which regulates:
+Every property in New Westminster is assigned a zoning district in the Zoning Bylaw which regulates development entitlements, including:

-• Types of land uses or activities that can take place on a property;
+1. Types of land uses and/or activities that can take place on a property;

-• Required off-street parking, bicycle parking, and loading; and
+5. Required off-street parking, bicycle parking, and loading.

 When is a Zoning Bylaw Amendment (Rezoning) Required?